 Amazon hasn't revealed the streaming bitrate quality of its library, but we'd have a guess and say it will be 320kbps as this would put it on par with Spotify.

-Amazon Music Unlimited vs Spotify: Which has more music?
+Amazon Music Unlimited vs Spotify: Other features

 Both Amazon Music Unlimited and Spotify offer personalised radio stations based on artists and tracks you like.